drauger-os-development/edamame/development.md

 _coming soon_

 # Recommended coding practices
 This section provides standards agreed upon by senior developers.
-By following these guidelines, you reduce the likelihood the pull request will be returned.
+By following these guidelines, you reduce the likelihood the pull request will be refused.

 * Your code should be self documenting (i.e. variable names, function names, etc.)
 * Comment where necessary.
 Assume someone else is going to read your code